MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 And select the server from the interactive list

 ### Open MobileFirst Operations Console
-To open the console of the default server registered execute the command:
+To open the console of the default server registered run the command:

 ```bash
 mfpdev server console